 On May 10, 2018, we entered into a Loan and Security Agreement, as amended (the Solar Agreement) with Solar Capital Ltd. (Solar) and certain other lenders thereunder (together with Solar, the Lenders).
 Pursuant to the terms of the Solar Agreement, we borrowed \$20.0 million with an interest rate at U.S. Dollar LIBOR plus 7.95% per annum (the Borrowings).
-All amounts borrowed under the

-Solar Agreement are secured by liens over all personal property of the Company.
+All amounts borrowed under the Solar Agreement are secured by liens over all personal property of the Company.
 Monthly payments on any amounts drawn shall consist of the interest only payments for the first 18 months, followed by payments of principal and accrued interest monthly thereafter until the four-year anniversary of the date of the Solar Agreement.
 In connection with the Solar Agreement, we granted the Lenders warrants to purchase an aggregate of 161,725 shares of our common stock exercisable at a price of \$3.71 per share.
 On November 2, 2018, the Solar Agreement was amended to modify the compliance requirement for certain revenue and liquidity threshold.
 As part of this amendment, we paid a fee of \$50,000 to the Lenders and cancelled 161,725 Warrants (originally issued in May 2018, as mentioned above) and issued 161,725 new warrants of the Company's common stock, \$0.0001 par value per share, at an exercise price of \$1.76 per share.
 All other terms of the Warrants were unchanged.
 On February 13, 2019, the Solar Agreement was amended to modify the compliance requirement for certain liquidity thresholds.
-As part of this amendment, the Final Fee (as defined in the Solar Agreement) that is payable to the Lenders upon prepayment, default and maturity of the Solar Agreement, was amended and increased to \$960,000.
+As part of this amendment, the Final Fee (as defined in the Solar Agreement) that is payable to the Lenders upon prepayment, default and maturity of the Solar Agreement, was amended and increased \$130,000 to \$960,000.
 In addition, the Solar Agreement was amended to include new covenants covering certain operational milestones.
-As of March 31, 2019, we were in compliance with all required covenants under the Solar Agreement, as amended.
+On June 14, 2019, the Solar Agreement, was amended to include a new covenant covering certain equity financing milestones.
+As of June 30, 2019, we were in compliance with all required covenants under the Solar Agreement, as amended.